Federated Foundation Language Model Post-Training Should Focus on Open-Source Models: Black-Box Foundation Language Models Have Many Advantages

-\paragraph{Black-Box models are legally compliant and better aligned} Model providers supervise model deployment and maintenance in order to ensure security, alignment and legal compliance, implementing ethical and legal guidelines or safeguards, applying general terms and conditions, and privacy regulations \citep{hanke2024,laskar2023realWorld}.
+Another important advantage of black-box models is their accessibility.
+Using hosted APIs removes the need for users to deploy expensive hardware infrastructure or maintain complex serving stacks locally.
+Service providers manage model updates, deployment, and operational maintenance, enabling users to access state-of-the-art models with relatively low setup effort.
+Furthermore, modern prompt engineering and in-context learning approaches allow users to adapt these systems without directly modifying model parameters.
+However, the practical benefits of hosted models depend strongly on the deployment setting.
+Recent advances in LLM serving stacks such as NVIDIA Triton \cite{triton_inference_server} and vLLM \cite{kwon2023efficient} make it easy for open-source models to be hosted privately.
+In addition, the terms of use of black-box model providers may restrict access, e.g., due to trade laws and sanctions \cite{openai2024gpt4technicalreport}.

-\emph{Discussion:} Black-box models can still be jailbreaked with only a few simple prompts \citep{lapid2024opensesameuniversalblack, chao_jailbreaking_2024}.
-With respect to privacy, one needs to trust the promises of the black-box model provider, as it is not possible to perform privacy-preserving post-training with existing methods~\citep{hanke2024}.
-Open models that are deployed locally offer more means to control them with respect to security, compliance, and privacy~\citep{hanke2024,openai2024gpt4technicalreport}.
+Black-box model providers often supervise their deployment and maintenance in order to ensure security, alignment, and legal compliance, by observing ethical and legal guidelines \cite{hanke2024,laskar2023realWorld}.
+However, these safeguards can easily be breached with simple prompting attacks \cite{lapid2024opensesameuniversalblack,chao_jailbreaking_2024}.
+Users must ultimately trust the provider’s guarantees regarding data handling and privacy preservation, as the underlying model and infrastructure remain inaccessible.
+In contrast, locally deployed open models provide users with stronger control over privacy, security, and compliance mechanisms, which is particularly relevant in federated learning settings \cite{hanke2024,openai2024gpt4technicalreport}.